engdoreis/reisfmt/README.md

 }
 ```

-## How to extend the print function for custom types
+## Extending the print function for custom types
 The print function can be extended to print custom types in two different ways.
 The first option is recommended in most cases consist in implementing the `concept Printable` for the desired type.
 ```cpp